Nikhilkori03/Diabetes-Prediction-using-Streamlit/README.md

 Advanced algorithms and techniques are employed for the development of predictive models, utilizing features within the dataset to make accurate predictions.
 #### Statistics:
 Statistical analysis is pivotal in unraveling insights from the dataset, providing a deeper understanding of the relationships and correlations between different variables.
-#### Deployment using Django:
+#### Deployment using Streamlit:
-The practical implementation of the machine learning model is achieved through the deployment capabilities of the Django framework, ensuring accessibility for users.
+The practical implementation of the machine learning model is achieved through the deployment capabilities of the streamlit framework, ensuring accessibility for users.
 #### HTML:
 The creation of an aesthetically pleasing and user-friendly interface is facilitated through HTML, contributing to a seamless user experience.
 #### Python: